PetrShypila/movie-flter/README.md

 1. `yarn run build` Builds project and puts files into `dist` directory.
 Ready to be used in production
 2. `yarn start` Starts development server with enabled hot reloading.
 Should be used for development purpose only.
 Script starts a development server on `localhost:8080` where application is accessible.
+3. In order to execute tests run `yarn run test`